dkirker/stsync/README.md

 ### ./stsync.sh -f
 Adding the -f option and a filename will cause the operations to only affect the file provided.
 It can be provided with or without path, but it MUST be a groovy file.
 No wildcards are allowed.

+### ./stsync.sh -L
+Live Logging support, prints out the messages in your console.

 ### ./stsync.sh -h
 Shows all available options